alien-tools/breakbot/README.md

 ```

 ### Exclude some APIs from the analysis
 Some parts of your APIs may be exempt from compatibility guarantees: types annotated with a `@Beta` annotation, everything within a `*.internal.*` package, etc. This can also be configured in the `breakbot.yml` file.
-All the elements matching the given patterns will be excluded from the analysis: no breaking changes will be reported.
+All the elements matching the given patterns will be excluded from the analysis: no breaking change will be reported.
+The patterns are given in the `excludes` section: patterns starting with `@` denote annotations (every element tagged with this annotation is excluded from the analysis), while other regex-like patterns specify that any element whose name matches the regex should be excluded from the analysis.
-[TODO: annotations and package naming conventions are the only mechanisms to exclude code?
-If so, it would be nice to specify it here, and be more concrete on how you refer to one or the other.]

 ```yaml
 excludes: